-On July 26, 1896, the first movie theater in the United States opened at 623 Canal Street in New Orleans.
-Admission to the 400-seat theater—basically a showroom fitted with a projector and filled with chairs—was 10 cents.
+On July 26, 1896, the first fixed-seating movie theater in the United States opened at 623 Canal Street in New Orleans.
+Admission to the 400-seat theater—basically a showroom fitted with a projector and filled with chairs and used church pews—was 10 cents.
 For an additional dime, patrons were afforded a glimpse behind the curtain to see the innovative Edison Vitascope projector that converted still, black and white photos into moving images up to a minute long.

-Now, over a century later, Vitascope Hall is finally receiving an historic marker commemorating the location where American theatre-goers got their first glimpses of the technology that added motion to pictures.
+Now, over a century later, The Historic Vitascope Hall has finally been commemorated with an historic marker that celebrates the location where American theatre-goers got their first glimpses of the technology that added motion to pictures.

-In 2014, the couple met Michael W. Domingue, the Louisiana Department of Culture, Recreation and Tourism’s Recreational Trails Program Administrator, when the two were making a presentation about their book, Hollywood on the Bayou, at the Louisiana Book Festival in Baton Rouge.
+In 2014, the couple met Michael W. Domingue, the Louisiana Department of Culture, Recreation and Tourism’s Recreational Trails Program Administrator, when the two were making a presentation about their book, Louisiana Film History: A Comprehensive Overview Beginning 1896, at the Louisiana Book Festival in Baton Rouge.

 As soon as Ed shared the story of Vitascope Hall, Michael knew it was the crowning jewel for New Orleans and Louisiana as an important component of Hollywood South.
 He pledged to help make the historical landmark a reality.

 Those efforts were boosted when Hollywood veteran Linda Thurman, author of Hollywood South: Glamour, Gumbo, and Greed, met the Pooles while researching a book about Louisiana’s film industry.
 When she learned from them that this important piece of history was hiding in plain sight, she knew this was a story waiting to be told, and vowed to help them in their efforts.